Press release - New Macroeconomic Projection for Slovenia and Financial Stability Review June 2017

 Ljubljana, 13 June 2017

-1. Macroeconomic Forecast for Slovenia*
+1. Macroeconomic Projections for Slovenia, June 2017

 Macroeconomic conditions in Slovenia are improving for the fourth successive year.
 With the economy growing stronger at all levels and with favourable fiscal trends, the macroeconomic balance necessary for further development, investment and social well-being is re-establishing itself.
 The macroeconomic forecast is therefore significantly more optimistic and balanced this time around, but nevertheless subject to specific risks in the domestic and foreign environments.

 This year and in the next two years we expect economic growth in Slovenia to be among the highest in the euro area (3.5% in 2017, 3.1% 2018, 3.0% 2019).
 With such a rate of growth, convergence processes can continue once again, approximately 10 years after being interrupted by the start of the crisis.
 Private investment and government investment are both growing, while the strengthening of domestic demand is becoming a pillar of economic growth.
 Numerous investment projects by both domestic and foreign investors are about to be launched, encouraged by the diminishing uncertainty in the business environment, favourable financing conditions, increased optimism in the export sector and the strengthening of private consumption.
 The last of these factors will be stimulated by favourable conditions in the labour market and diminishing uncertainty among consumers, and will be a key factor of economic growth alongside investment.
 With the high level of retained earnings at corporates and the relatively high level of household savings, the need for external financing of both investments and consumption will be less than in the pre-crisis period, the growth in loans will be more moderate and economic growth will be more sustainable.